sirius-ms/sirius/sirius_nightsky_sdk/sirius_nightsky_sdk.openapi/docs/FeaturesApi.md

 ## getStructureCandidates

-> PageStructureCandidateFormula getStructureCandidates(projectId, alignedFeatureId, page, size, sort, optFields)
+> List&lt;StructureCandidateFormula&gt; getStructureCandidates(projectId, alignedFeatureId, optFields)

 List of StructureCandidates for the given &#39;alignedFeatureId&#39; with minimal information.